In the early morning darkness last Friday while I snatched the newspaper from our mailbox, our neighbor walked by with her dog.

 We spoke awhile and she told me, over at her house, winter is making her bonkers.
 She's just itching to get back outside--she's all about being outside in her yard, not inside the house.

 Uh-oh.
-It's only January, after all, and there's still so very much winter left for us here.
+It's only January, after all, and there's whole months of winter left for us here.

-I've learned I must be tough to survive these snowy Buffalo winters which can last, well, six months some years.
+I've learned I must be tough to survive these snowy Buffalo winters which can last even six months some years.
 And I must plan ahead and be smart and well-rounded, too.

 I write lists in wintertime.
 I list what I'll plant in my garden come springtime and which flowers I'll need to buy.
 I list which home and yard improvements I'd like to make and the approximate costs of each.

 Then of course, there's my life online.
 Wow, does that come in handy during these long Buffalo winters!
 I can stay in-touch with all of you, my friends, here at my blog or on Facebook or through email.
 I can send you ecards or encouraging little notes anytime.
 (Our neighbor pretty much just emails her daughter and grand-daughter.
 Hmm.)

 There's a whole other world here on the Internet!
 I can research anything--- recipes, the history of anything from movie stars' and authors' lives to train travel to, well, anything!
 Not to mention the movies and tv series I can instantly watch online at places like Netflix, Fancast or Hulu.